July 12 @ 5:00 pm - 7:30 pm

 Sunday: Noon – 5 p.m.

 We are located within White River State Park.

 Indianapolis, IN 46204

-When you visit, remember that we offer free parking when available in the White River State Park underground parking garage.
+Free parking is available in the White River State Park underground parking garage.

 This collection is a display of diversity.
-Everything from photographs, beadwork, works on paper and canvas, to beaver fur, hides, and large installations are exhibited here for visitors to understand Native and Western art outside of typical representations.
+Everything from photographs, beadwork, and works on paper and canvas to beaver fur, hides, and large installations are exhibited here for visitors to understand Native and Western art outside of typical representations.

 The history and expression of Western and Native Art is on display inside and out of the museum.
 Outdoor pieces can be found throughout the grounds in a compelling balance between sculpture and nature.

 (Please note: portions of the second floor Native American galleries are currently closed for renovation.)
 This collection includes art and artifacts representing all major culture areas of the Western Hemisphere from tribes in the United States and Canada.